 18 – The WordPress content publishing platform is designed to make your site conform to your content, not the other way around.
 This is achieved using a powerful feature called a WordPress Theme – a full theme system which allows you to quickly and easily change the entire design of your site with a single click of the mouse without affecting the content.
 With WordPress Themes, you can literally change the look and feel of your entire site instantly and as often as you like.

 19 – WordPress allows you to organize your content by day, month, year, author, tag, or category.
 WordPress also creates browsable archives dynamically to display your past content and provides a number of features to help keep everything looking up to date.
 Regardless of how much content you have on your site, you can keep it all organized and easy for your site visitors to find.

 21 – WordPress has a built-in feature that automatically converts your new posts and pages URLs into human and search engine friendly URLs that help readers and search engines easily understand what your content is about.
-We have written a detailed tutorial on the WordPress Permalinks feature here: Using Permalinks To Improve Your WordPress SEO
+For more information about the WordPress Permalinks feature, go here:

 22 – WordPress automatically typesets every letter you write, working seamlessly in the background while you work on your content to provide your posts and pages with seamless typography.
 WordPress intelligently converts web-unfriendly characters like quotes, apostrophes, ellipses, em and en dashes, multiplication symbols, and ampersands into typographically correct HTML entities.

 23 – WordPress has been translated into more than 70 different languages.
 You can create a site that is localized for a specific international audience and delivered in a language of your choice.